cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgCreateValidator"></a>

 ### MsgCreateValidator
-MsgCreateValidator defines a Cosmos SDK message for creating a new validator.
+MsgCreateValidator defines a SDK message for creating a new validator.

 | Field | Type | Label | Description |